rclone/rclone/docs/content/amazonclouddrive.md

 #### --acd-encoding

-This sets the encoding for the backend.
+The encoding for the backend.

 See the [encoding section in the overview](/overview/#encoding) for more info.

+Properties:

 - Config:      encoding
 - Env Var:     RCLONE_ACD_ENCODING